Wint Yamone Naing: Early life and education

-Wint Yamone Naing was born on 1 August 1990 in Tavoy, Tanintharyi Division, Myanmar, to parent Bo Thit and his wife Kyin Yee.
-She is the youngest one of her four siblings, having three elder sisters.
+Wint Yamone Naing was born on 1 August 1990 in Dawei, Tanintharyi Division, Myanmar, to parent Bo Thit and his wife Kyin Yee.
+She is the youngest of four siblings, all girls.
 She attended middle school in Dawei.
 At the age of 15 she moved to Yangon, attended high school at Basic Education High School No. 4 Tamwe.
 She graduated with Bachelor of Commerce from Yangon Institute of Economics.

 Career

 She joined Tin Moe Lwin's model training in 2010.
-Since then, she took professional training in modelling and catwalk.
+Since then, she took professional training in modelling and the catwalk.
 She then entered the entertainment industry and participated in many runway fashion shows.
-At the end of 2010, she competed Miss Christmas 2010, and got second runner-up award and one product title award.
+At the end of 2010, she competed in Miss Christmas 2010, and got second runner-up award and one product title award.
 In 2011, she competed Mr & Miss Maxamin Forte model contest.
 In 2011, she again competed Miss Now How 2011 and won second runner-up award and Miss Popular award.
-As her last competition, she joined Miss Lily Contest in 2012, that time she won winner award became Miss Lily.
+She joined Miss Lily Contest in 2012, which she won and became Miss Lily.

 As her first TV commercial she starred in Air Mandalay TV commercial directed by Aung Ko Latt in 2012 and later she appeared on commercial billboards and became the cover star of local magazines.
 And then came the offered for other TV commercials and music videos.
 After many artworks and because of her hard works, she got more popularity.
-In February 2012, one of her friends from model industry told her to enroll in audition of casting for the first TV series in Myanmar which is produced by Forever Group.
-After a week Forever Group contacted, thankfully she passed the first casting audition.
-After two weeks Forever Group contacted, she was finally chosen from among almost 100 new talents for her role as Mar Yar Cho in Myanmar's first television series called The Sign of Love.
+In February 2012, one of her friends from model industry told her to audition for the first TV series in Myanmar which was produced by the Forever Group.
+She was chosen from among almost 100 actresses for the role of Mar Yar Cho the television series The Sign of Love.
 After airing the series on MRTV-4, which led to increase popularity for her, even though she acted in a villain character the audience loved and appreciated her so much and the audiences always called her character name Mar Yar Cho.
-Since that time Myanmar TV series industry started bombing up, the whole country supported.